Lipschitz-volume rigidity of Lipschitz manifolds among integral currents

+Essential length spaces are obviously standard length spaces but the converse does not hold even for quite nice Lipschitz manifolds as we will see in Example~\ref{ex:esslength}.
 An $m$-dimensional Lipschitz manifold (possibly with boundary) is a metric space $(M,d)$ which can be covered by open sets which are bi-Lipschitz equivalent to open subsets of $\R^m$ (or of $\mathbf H^m \defl \{x \in \R^m : x_m \geq 0\}$).
 See e.g.\ \cite{LV} for more details.
-It is understood that in this case $\mu$ is the induced Hausdorff measure on $M$ (or equivalently any other Finsler volume).
-Essential length spaces are obviously standard length spaces but the converse does not hold even for quite nice Lipschitz manifolds as we will see in Example~\ref{ex:esslength}.
-If $(X,d)$ is a Lipschitz manifold, then the essential distance $d_{\rm{ess}}$ is locally bi-Lipschitz equivalent to $d$.
+It is understood that in this case $\mu$ is the Hausdorff measure on $M$ (but any other Finsler volume induces the same essential length distance).
+If $(M,d)$ is a Lipschitz manifold, then the essential distance $d_{\rm{ess}}$ is locally bi-Lipschitz equivalent to $d$.
 This follows by elementary means and is an instance of \cite[Theorem~3.1]{DCJS} which lists five other characterizations for this bi-Lipschitz equivalence for more general metric measure spaces.

-Riemannian manifolds with the induced length distance on the other hand are essential length spaces.
-The main reason is that for any sequence of $C^1$-curves $(\gamma_n)$ which converges in the $C^1$-topology to $\gamma$, it holds $L(\gamma_n) \to L(\gamma)$.

-Suppose $M$ is a $C^1$-manifold (possibly with boundary) and $g$ is a continuous Riemannian structure on $M$.
+Suppose $M$ is a $C^1$-manifold (possibly with boundary) and $g$ is a continuous Riemannian metric on $M$.
 The induced length distance $d_{\rm i}$ is defined by